tiagoengenheiro/biostat/README.md

     <br>

     >**Note**:
-    **1 means TRUE, 0 means FALSE or missing**.
+    **1 means TRUE, 0 means FALSE or NA**.
-    If SweetenedCoffee is 1 then the coffee was sweet otherwise the coffee wasn't sweet or that information was not available.
-If it was not sweet it will be 1 in the Unsweetened Coffee, if it's 0 in both varialbes it means the sweet information was missing.
-The same applies to the other variables
+    If SweetenedCoffee is 1 then the coffee was sweet, otherwise the coffee was unsweet or that information was not available.
+If the coffee was not sweet (unsweet) it will be 1 in the UnsweetenedCoffee variable.
+If it's 0 in both variables it means the sweet information was missing.
+The same applies to the other variables.

 ### Dataset